 While dizziness can be caused by various factors, it can occur when the vestibular system — which controls balance and spatial orientation — becomes injured or damaged.
 There are a few different cases when this may occur.

 One of the more common conditions of vestibular dysfunction is a condition called benign paroxysmal positional vertigo (BPPV).
 BPPV is when small crystals of calcium carbonate within one of the organs of the inner ear becomes detached and moves into another part of the inner ear.
 This dizziness usually lasts for less than a minute with positional movements such as bending, looking up, rolling over in bed or moving from a lying to sitting or sitting to lying position.
 If you experience an acute onset of symptoms including dizziness, nausea or vomiting, imbalance and visual challenges, this can be caused by vestibular neuritis.
 It may follow an upper respiratory infection or a gastrointestinal tract infection.

 Lastly, if you experience symptoms that are similar to neuritis, it also can involve hearing loss and tinnitus due to a condition called vestibular labyrinthitis.

 Less common types of dizziness can be caused by:

-Ms. Kucinic says it is also possible to experience dizziness related to the cervical spine, even if you don’t have neck pain.
+It’s also possible to experience dizziness related to the cervical spine, even if you don’t have neck pain.

-“When there are joint restrictions in the neck, especially in the upper cervical spine, this can cause a misfiring of how the neck and brain communicate.
-This, in turn, can cause dizziness,” she says.
+“When there are joint and muscular impairments in the neck, especially in the upper cervical spine, this can cause altered proprioceptive input,” Kucinic says.
+“This, in turn, can cause dizziness.”

-“These medications are called vestibular suppressants.
-In addition, there are anti-nausea medications to assist with nausea and vomiting that patients tend to experience initially,” she says.
+These medications are called vestibular suppressants.
+In addition, there are anti-nausea medications to assist with nausea and vomiting that a patient may experience initially.